arindas/arindas.github.io/content/blog/segmented-log-rust.md

         position: &Self::Position,
         size: &Self::Size,
     ) -> Result<Self::Content, Self::Error> {
-        // validate that the position is within written area if *position + *size > self.size {
+        // validate that the record to be read is within the written area if *position + *size > self.size {
             return Err(StdSeekReadFileStorageError::ReadBeyondWrittenArea);
         }

-        // preallocat buffer to use for reading let mut read_buf = vec![0_u8; *size as usize];
+        // pre-allocate buffer to use for reading let mut read_buf = vec![0_u8; *size as usize];

         // acquire &mut storage from behind &self using RwLock::write